 How to Make Vietnamese Lime Iced Tea (Tra Chanh Hanoi)

-This drink is usually made with green tea in Hanoi, so I use green tea in the photos as well as in the recipe card.
+This drink is usually made with green tea in Hanoi, so I use green tea in the photos as well as in the video and recipe card.
 However, I actually like it better with oolong tea and I strongly recommend using oolong tea to make it.
-The tea will look darker with oolong tea instead of green tea.
+The tea may look darker with oolong tea instead of green tea.
+This is the oolong tea I like, nice scent and no harsh bitterness.
 For sweeteners, I love the combination of lime and honey, but other sweeteners such as maple syrup or sugar will also work.

 Other iced tea recipe you may like: Passion Fruit Iced Tea.